 The book’s split into three parts:

-The content is arranged in a way that lets you read specific sections depending upon what’s most needed at the time.
-I didn’t thumb from front to back as if reading a novel, but instead focused on sections of most help to the tasks I was working on.
-There’s a definite text book feel (lots of lists, diagrams, charts, pull quotes) which is perhaps why Alina has been so successful getting the title included on many design course reading lists.
+The content is set out in a way that lets you read specific sections depending upon what’s most needed at the time.
+I didn’t go from front to back like reading a novel, but flipped to sections relevant to the tasks I was working on.
+There’s a definite text book feel (lists, diagrams, charts, quotes) — perhaps why Alina has been so successful getting the book included on design course reading lists.

-Do you know that little "Customers who bought this item also bought..." section on Amazon?
-Ever since my book was published, Alina's has been a mainstay alongside it.
+You know that little "Customers who bought this item also bought..." section on Amazon?
+Ever since my book was published, Alina's has been a mainstay alongside.
 In fact, a potential client approached me a couple of days ago after reading my book.
-He bought it at the same time as Designing Brand Identity.
-I didn't think to ask if he'd approached Alina, too.
+He bought it at the same time as this.
+I didn't think to ask if he'd also got in touch Alina.
 Should've.

-There's so much relevant info in this book with most of it in blog post-sized chunks that I'm surprised Alina hasn't included more on her website, or indeed launched a blog.
-A lot of the info details parts of the process that I hadn’t thought to include (in some cases hadn’t needed to) when working with clients — maybe because it’s targeted at branding teams, and not exclusively at self-employed designers.
-But I think it’s useful for both, even if I found that the layout made it difficult to stay focused on a specific train of thought — perhaps down to my reading preference more than anything.
+There's so much relevant info, with most of it in post-sized chunks that I'm surprised Alina hasn't included more on her site, or launched a blog.
+A lot of the info goes into parts of the process that I hadn’t thought to include (in some cases didn’t need to) when working with clients — maybe because it’s targeted at teams more than independent designers.
+But it’s useful for both, even if I found that the layout made it difficult to stay focused on a specific area — perhaps down to my reading preference more than anything.

-My publisher labelled my book as beginner/intermediate.
-Alina's is certainly a step up.
+My publisher labelled the Logo Design Love book as beginner/intermediate.
+I’d put Alina's a step up.